PhotoVenture with Kenny Kim & Friends

 Also check out this cool article by Budget Travel: 5 Best Travel Sites

-What to Bring: Do not bring your entire collection of camera equipment.
+What Gear to Bring: Do not bring your entire collection of camera equipment.
 1 body, few lenses, wide, zoom and high aperture lens, a flash and a tripod (make sure it’s light and compact).
 You can obviously bring more (backup camera, extra batteries, memory cards, etc) but remember that you will have to carry them around with you as we walk!
 A good rule of thumb is - whatever you can fit inside your shoulder/backpack camera bag is all you will need.
 Be sure to bring a journal to record all the wonderful things you will see and taste! :) Bringing your laptop is highly encouraged as all the attendees like to edit, cull and save their images each night.
 We will collect images from everyone to do a slideshow and portfolio review, so having a laptop that is accessible will be a good option.
 The villa we are staying at should have WI-FI internet.
-If not, you can usually find a local internet point shop.

-What to Bring: A Good Attitude & Open Mind - We want to do our best to provide you with an experience you will not forget.
+Miscellaneous Things to Bring: A Good Attitude & An Open Mind - We want to do our best to provide you with an experience you will not forget.
 Having a good positive attitude & flexibility for change will go a long way in helping everyone experience the same.

 What other costs do I need to factor in?: Attendees are responsible for travel expenses before and after the PhotoVenture.
 We have designed the tour so that lunches will not be provided.
 This gives you an opportunity to immerse yourself in their culture and try some local favorite foods on your own or with a group.
 You will want to bring some spending money for lunches, snacks (gelato), souvenirs and other emergency needs.
 Leave extra room in your luggage for souvenirs and gifts from the tour, etc. You can get your Euro back home at your local bank by ordering them ahead.
 You may also use your ATM cards there, but remember that there is a foreign transaction fee added for every transaction.
 Airports and local banks are also an option but we do not recommend this as they tend to charge a hefty transaction fee.